Opal Tower (Leeds)

 Opal Tower (officially known as Opal 3, Leeds) is a 25-storey building in Leeds, West Yorkshire, England.

 It serves as student accommodation for 542 students, and is close to the City campus of Leeds Beckett University and the University of Leeds.

+As of 2018, it was the fourth tallest building in Leeds.

 Construction

 The initial planning application for this site (previously occupied by the Londoner pub) on Jacob St, Leeds city centre, was submitted in July 2005, for a 23-storey student apartment block.
 This design was later altered after initial approval and permission was granted in December 2006 to build the current 25 storey tower.

 Construction work began in early 2007 with an expected completion date of September 2008.
 The building was designed by Morrison Design and was developed by Opal Property Group, with the site contractor being Ocon Construction.
 Construction was completed on time, with the development opening to its student tenants between the 15th and 20th.
-The development is the third tallest building in Leeds, after Bridgewater Place and The Plaza Tower which took Opal 3's title approximately a year after its completion.
+The development is the fourth tallest building in Leeds, after Altus House, Bridgewater Place and The Plaza Tower which took Opal 3's title as second tallest approximately a year after its completion.